My husband and I relocated thirty-three years ago to the Eastern Townships area of southern Quebec, a few

-Thousands of Hemerocallis (daylily) cultivars fall into this category.
-The genus comes in low-growing miniature varieties to tall cultivars with seven-inch blooms.
+Thousands of Hemerocallis (daylily) cultivars are registered annually.
+The cultivars come in low-growing miniature varieties to tall daylilies with seven-inch blooms.
 Doubles and frilly edged knockouts are also becoming widely available, as are spider and unusual form daylilies.
 There are early, midseason and late-blooming varieties and rebloomers as well.
-The garden is never void of colour all summer long, thanks to these wonderful hybrids.
+There's a daylily in the marketplace to capture everyone's heart.
+The hybrid has evolved into a multitude of forms and styles.
+These wonderful perennials supply color all summer long.

 Photographs of my daylilies can be seen on the List of Favorites link.